Review a pull request in Reunite

 The **Review** tab opens with the **Visual** view by default, showing rendered pages before and after updates for visual comparison.

-Click Code on the toggle to view the Markdown diff instead.
-For multi-page updates, select different pages from the sidebar navigation to review each one.
+Click **Code** on the toggle to view the text diff instead.

 Use the file tree filter on the left to find specific pages.